 You can allocate low-cost assets and low-value assets relating to your rental activity to a low-value pool.
-A low-cost asset is a depreciating asset whose cost at the end of the year in which it is first used, or installed ready for use, for a taxable purpose is less than \$1,000.
-A low-value asset is a depreciating asset that is not a low-cost asset but:
+A lowcost asset is a depreciating asset whose cost is less than \$1,000 (after GST credits or adjustments) at the end of the year in which you start to use it, or have it installed ready for use, for a taxable purpose.
+A low-value asset is a depreciating asset that is not a low-cost asset and:

-- which has an opening adjustable value of less than \$1,000, and - for which you have worked out any available deductions for decline in value under the diminishing value method.
+- that has an opening adjustable value for the current year of less than \$1,000, and - for which you have worked out any available deductions for decline in value under the diminishing value method.

-If you acquire an asset jointly and the cost of your interest in the asset or the opening adjustable value of your interest is less than \$1,000, you can allocate your interest in the asset to your low-value pool.
+You work out the decline in value of an asset you hold jointly with others based on the cost of your interest in the asset.
+This means if you hold an asset jointly and the cost of your interest in the asset or the opening adjustable value of your interest is less than \$1,000, you can allocate your interest in the asset to your low-value pool.
 Once you choose to create a low-value pool and allocate a low-cost asset to it, you must pool all other low-cost assets you start to hold in that income year and in later income years.
 However, this rule does not apply to low-value assets.
 You can decide whether to allocate low-value assets to the pool on an asset-by-asset basis.